1. At UNC Charlotte, we have access to top academic programs, robust student life opportunities and a beautiful campus setting. So, what's missing?

 If you currently work out, play on rec courts, participate in intramurals or sport clubs, swim in Belk Pool or take group fitness classes, you know the shared spaces in Belk Gym and the Student Activity Center are increasingly popular as student demand and enrollment continue to grow.

-The University Recreation Center is a $63.5M project funded by student fees that will provide a dedicated recreation facility for UNC Charlotte students.
+The Health and Wellness Center is a $63.5M project funded by student fees that will provide a dedicated recreation facility for UNC Charlotte students.
 Construction begins in the summer of 2017.
 The facility is expected to open in Fall 2019.

 2. This building looks amazing.
 What's inside?